 Like diabetic foot, leg ulcers are wounds that refuse to heal usually because of poor blood supply to the affected area.
 People with damaged arteries caused by peripheral arterial disease and cardiovascular disease are particularly prone to developing leg ulcers.
 While there is no cure for the underlying condition, we can treat the ulcer and improve circulation.

 This may comprise compression, dressings, medication and even a surgical procedure.
 We are getting very good results with a relatively new procedure called venous stenting which involves inserting a tiny piece of scaffolding into the vein to keep it open.
 This allows the blood to flow freely back to the heart again.
+In some cases your clincian may recommend treating leg ulcers with our new K laser therapy.
+You can discuss your options with your doctor to see if you are suitable for treatment.

 What can patients do to help themselves?